jrparks/docker-proton/README.md

 If you face network connection problems, I suggest you to set a specific DNS server for each container.

 Alternatively, if your software supports it, you can use the socks5 server embedded in this container.
-It will redirect your traffic through the Surfshark's VPN.
+It will redirect your traffic through the Proton VPN.

 ## Provide OpenVPN Configs Manually